Looking to find some reclaimed barn wood for sale? This article has you covered.

 Another method of finding old barn wood for reclamation is to contact demolition companies and excavation contractors.
 Barn owners who want to get rid of their old barns will likely call in one of these contractors to dismantle and dispose of their barn — which can be an opportunity for you to get free wood.

 Start by contacting companies in your area and letting them know that you will recycle the wood they have harvested for disposal.
 These contractors might be eager for you to lighten their workload by taking some of the lumber off their hands.
 They might even allow you to go in before they start demolition and take first pick of the wood.

 It may be a little more work to coordinate with a company rather than with an individual barn owner, but this strategy can pay off; the company will deal with the excess materials destined for disposal that you would otherwise need to take care of yourself.

 Where to Get Old Barn Wood or Reclaimed Barn Wood For Free

-Here are a few places to get started with your search for free old barn wood or reclaimed barn wood.
-It might take some time to locate a barn with the specific features and type of wood that you want, but patience will often be rewarded.
+Here are a few places to get you started with your search for free old barn wood or reclaimed barn wood.
+It might take some time to locate a barn with the specific features and types of wood that you want, but patience will often be rewarded.
 You may also need to consider traveling a ways if you have your heart set on getting reclaimed barn wood for free.